NENA911/NG911GISDataModel/esri_geodatabase/README.md

 * Double-click **Create NG9-1-1 File Geodatabase (ArcMap)** to run the geoprocessing tool.<br>
   ![](.imgs/arcgispro_create_fgdb_dialog.png.png)

+</details

 #### Create NG9-1-1 File Geodatabase Tool

 The Create NG9-1-1 File Geodatabase tool uses the same input variables in both ArcGIS Desktop 10.8.x and ArcGIS Pro.
 In tests, it takes approximately seven to nine minutes to build out the complete file geodatabase.

 * **Destination Folder** - Select a destination folder for the creation of the file geodatabase.
 * **File Geodatabase Name** - The name of the output file geodatabase.
 A file type extension is not required and will be added automatically.
 * **GDB Version** - The version for the new geodatabase.
   * CURRENT - Creates a geodatabase compatible with the currently installed version of ArcGIS.
   * 10.0 - Creates a geodatabase compatible with ArcGIS version 10
 * **Spatial Reference** - The spatial reference of the output feature classes.
   The default is WGS 1984 per NENA-STA-006.2-2002.
 * **Allow Overwrite** - Allows existing file geodatabase in the destination folder to be overwritten if checked.
+* **Primary Service Boundaries Only** - Create only the primary Service Boundaries (PsapPolygon, FirePolygon, PolicePolygon, and EmsPolygon) or all Service Boundaries.
+* **Import Metadata** - Enables (checked) or disables (un-checked) the default file geodatabase metadata.

 To monitor the progress in ArcGIS Pro, Click **Run** to run the script.
 Click **View Details** to see the progress details.<br>
 ![](.imgs/arcgispro_create_fgdb_status.png)

-## Modifying the Python Scripts
+## Modifying the Python Script Schema

 The `schema_fgdb_v2.py` file contains four dictionaries containing all the information to create domains (DOMAINS), feature classes (FEATURE_CLASSES),